rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 [^calibrate]: While `CCCalibratePBKDF` accepts a password length, the results are not very sensitive (if at all) to its value.
 The most important parameter is the delay.

-This returns between 9,000-10,000.
+This returns between 9,000-10,000 on my machine.
 To keep things simple, we'll say that one "unit" can calculate 10,000 PBKDF2 rounds (one RNCryptor password) in 10ms.
 Or alternatively, one unit can test approximately 100 passwords per second.

 ### How much attacker effort is "feasible?"